 S.NO.
-Author(s) Name Title of the book Publisher Year of publication 1 N.HOPKINSON, R.J.M, HAUGE, P M, DICKENS Rapid Manufacturing - An Industrial revolution for the digital age Wiley 2006 2 IAN GIBSON Advanced Manufacturing Technology for Medical Wiley 2006 3 Paul F.Jacobs Rapid Prototyping and Manufacturing, "Fundamentals of Stereo lithography McGraw Hill 1993 4 D.T.Pham and S.S.
+Author(s) Name Title of the book Publisher Year of publication N.HOPKINSON, Rapid Manufacturing - An 1 R.J.M, HAUGE, P M, Industrial revolution for Wiley 2006 DICKENS the digital age

+2 IAN GIBSON Advanced Manufacturing Technology for Medical Wiley 2006 3 Paul F.Jacobs Rapid Prototyping and Manufacturing, "Fundamentals of Stereo lithography McGraw Hill 1993 4 D.T.Pham and S.S.
 Dimov Rapid Manufacturing Springer Verlog 2001

-- Learn various MEMS fabrication techniques. - Understand different types of sensors and actuators and their principles of operation at the micro scale level. - Know the application of MEMS in different field of medicine. - Discuss various MEMS fabrication techniques. - Explain different types of sensors and actuators and their principles of operation at the micro Scale level. - Apply MEMS in different field of medicine.
+- To gain knowledge on the principles and application of BioMEMS - To Learn various MEMS fabrication techniques. - To Understand different types of sensors and actuators and their principles of operation at the micro scale level. - To Know the application of MEMS in different field of medicine - To Comprehend the characteristics of fluid flow and actuation through micro channels. - To Explain the need and use of CAD for MEMS design

-- Discuss various MEMS fabrication techniques. - Explain different types of sensors and actuators and their principles of operation at the micro Scale level. - Apply MEMS in different field of medicine. - Learn various MEMS fabrication techniques. - Understand different types of sensors and actuators and their principles of operation at the micro scale level. - Know the application of MEMS in different field of medicine.
+- Discuss various MEMS fabrication techniques. - Explain different types of sensors and actuators and their principles of operation at the micro Scale level. - Analyse the Properties of piezoelectric materials - Apply MEMS in different field of medicine. - Acquainted with micro fluidic systems - Design MEMS devices for different medical applications.